bradgarropy/bradgarropy.com/content/pages/resume.md

 -   Built with Svelte, Tailwind CSS, FaunaDB, and Netlify.
 -   Released on the [Google Play Store][murphy-app].

-[🥪 adobe lunch][adobe-lunch]

--   Lunch spot picker for my coworkers.
--   Detects user location via browser API.
--   Leverages FourSquare for restaurant information.
--   Tracks most and least popular restaurants with Airtable.
--   Built with Gatsby and React, hosted on Netlify.

-[🏋🏼‍♂️ iron jimmy][iron-jimmy]

--   E-commerce website for a small weightlifting business.
--   Shopify backend integrated using Gatsby plugins and the Shopify Storefront API.
--   Full cart and checkout experience.
--   Developed with Gatsby and React, hosted on Netlify.

-[💳 amorty][amorty]

--   Loan amortization calculator web application.
--   Developed with Gatsby and React, hosted on Netlify.

 ### Packages / Extensions / Bots

 [⏳ use-countdown][use-countdown]